 The curriculum of the university is structured in three parts.
 For the Bachelor of Arts degree, students take about one-third of their coursework in general education, another third in their major course of study, and a final third in elective areas of study.
 Bachelor of Music students take about one-third of their courses in general education and the remaining two-thirds in music-related study.
 All courses of study begin with Freshman Studies and culminate in a Senior Experience.

-Entering students are enrolled in Freshman Studies, a two-course sequence specifically designed to acquaint students with the modes of inquiry characteristic of intellectual discourse at Lawrence and to improve their reading, writing and speaking skills.
+Entering students are enrolled in Freshman Studies, a two-course sequence specifically designed to acquaint students with the modes of inquiry characteristic of intellectual discourse at Lawrence and to improve their reading, writing, and speaking skills.
 The program does more than develop these basic academic skills, however.
 While studying distinctive works suggested by all academic divisions, students engage in critical analysis and discussion of important ideas that are timelessly relevant.
-Freshman Studies is both an introduction to and an important part of a Lawrence education.
+Freshman Studies is both an introduction to the liberal arts and a foundation for a Lawrence education.

 Transfer students may have one or both terms of Freshman Studies waived based on the amount and nature of the credit accepted from other colleges and universities towards Lawrence degrees.